annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/charactercount.md

 The Character Count UI Pattern usually displays dynamic information.
 In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
 You do this by using an [Action](../../../../../develop/logic/action-web.md).

+The following example demonstrates how you can display the number of registered users on your platform.
 <!---1.
 In Service Studio, in the Toolbox, search for `Input`.

     The Input widget is displayed.